Many or all companies we feature compensate us. Compensation and editorial

 Who is considered an international student?

-Broadly speaking, an international student is any individual who’s enrolled in and attending school outside the borders of their home country, according to UNESCO.
-Colleges and universities may be more specific in their definition of who is an international student.
+According to UNESCO, an international student is an individual enrolled in and attending school outside the borders of their home country.
+Colleges and universities may be more specific in their definitions.

 At UC Berkeley, for example, an international student is a non-immigrant visitor who comes to the U.S. temporarily to take classes.
 Under this definition, a non-immigrant is someone who is not a U.S. citizen or permanent resident.
 These students typically have F-1 student visas, though schools may also accept students with other visa statuses, such as H4 or L2.